-When a client tries to hold herself to unrealistic standards, the result will not be a satisfactory outcome.
+When a personal training client tries to hold herself to unrealistic standards, the result will not be a satisfactory outcome.
 Comparing to others ends up with the client chastising herself for not working hard enough.

 Our job is to offer her a new and more positive perspective on the true self she is probably overlooking.
 We also have to be careful that we don’t contribute to the body shaming and false perceptions circling around the fitness industry.

 According to a recent study conducted across the United States, 65% of women polled expressed “gym anxiety” to the point of avoiding the gym altogether.

 The root of this feeling appeared to stem from the fear of being judged by others.
 55% admitted feeling looked down upon for not appearing “fit enough”, and many even expressed feeling anxious about their choice of fitness attire.

 Most trainers work with a diverse clientele.
 We train seniors to navigate activities of daily living; we train serious stage-bound bodybuilders and competitive athletes.
 However, many of us find that the majority of clients come to us simply wishing to “look better”.